-It also protects the lungs and guards against inflammation, two things that could help prevent a COVID-19 infection.
+It also protects the lungs and guards against inflammation, two things that could be more than valuable if faced with a COVID-19 infection, flu or pneumonia.

 3 ways melatonin boosts the immune system